rl1987/trickster.dev/tricksterblog/content/post/solving-a-simple-js-challenge-with-sandboxing.md

 So if we want to scrape the site we need to manufacture the cookie based on JS challenge code we're getting without triggering checks for traces of automation.
 Is it trivial to pass the first check as PhantomJS is dead as of 2023.
-We can tamper with the code bit more and remove the check for NodeJS modules.
-Furthermore, we can replace page reload statement with `console.log()` or something else that communicates the cookie value to the code running the sandbox.
-This will entail a bit of cheating, as generally JS challenges are obfuscated in more advanced way than what we see here.
+We could tamper with the code bit more and remove the check for NodeJS modules, but this would entail a bit of cheating, as generally JS challenges are obfuscated in more advanced way than what we see here.

 Some options to create sandbox environment are: